Principal Office: Spain

 The Foundation makes funding available for research projects, training and scholarships, scientific meetings, and awards (i.e., prizes).

 BBVA’s program area of most importance in the Terra Viva Grants Directory is “Environment.”
-Within this program, the Foundation focuses on themes of biodiversity conservation.
+Within this program, the Foundation focuses on themes of biodiversity conservation and climate change.

 Grant Programs for Agriculture, Energy, Environment, Natural Resources